MuscleMap/MuscleMap/README.md

       </details>
     * We are continuously expanding the whole-body model.
 We are working on adding the arm, forearm, hand, abdomen, spine, hip rotators, pelvic floor, and foot.
 If you have an immediate need, please contact [us](mailto:neuromuscularinsightlab@stanford.edu).
     * Users may specify our legacy region segmentation models (version 0.0) with -r.
-      * Available legacy region segmentation models: abdomen, pelvis, thigh, and leg.
+      * Available regions: abdomen, pelvis, thigh, and leg.
     * mm_segment will use GPU if detected.
 Users can force mm_segment to use CPU with -g N.
     * Run mm_segment -h to see all available options.